 - Egg cups, egg plate – optional

-*Late-winter/ early spring is the perfect time to collect succulent cuttings from your garden or over-wintered plants.
+*Spring is the perfect time to collect succulent cuttings from your garden or over-wintered plants.
 All succulent varieties are awake and actively growing in spring.
 You could also make this project using small succulents as I did in my DIY Succulent Easter Eggs.